 #4.
 Be careful of the cleaners you use

 It is okay to use dish soap occasionally for a spill.
 However, repeated use builds up mildew and dulls the shine.

 Generic cleaning products like high alkaline products (e.g. bleach) can harm your countertop as well.
 On the flip side, avoid highly acidic cleaners like glass cleaners, degreasers, or conventional household cleaners.

 The list of cleaners to avoid also expands to bathroom, tub & tile, or grout cleaners.
 All are too harsh on your quartz countertop.

 The same goes true for organic cleaners like vinegar, ammonia, lemon, and oranges.
 They have a high acidic value.

 Look for cleansers specially formulated for stone surfaces.
 They will protect the stone and keep it clean.

 Do NOT place hot items directly on your quartz countertop.
-While they can withstand heats of up to 300° F, this often is not enough for a hot pot or pan.
+While they can withstand the heat of up to 300° F, this often is not enough for a hot pot or pan.

 The rapid increase in heat can potentially crack the quartz counter, or cause discoloration.